 How to Update Your Major?

 When you decide on a new major, we recommend you also update your major with a counselor so your degree requirements will appear in your LancerPlan degree audit.
-You may update your major when you come to see a counselor in person at drop-in counseling, during your counseling appointment, or you submit an online request using our online counseling form.
+You may update your major when you meet with a counselor or submit an online request using our online counseling form.